 - the time for the stars to rotate around each other.

-There were only a few such systems that were close enough to Earth to make these delicate observations.
+Only a few such systems were close enough to Earth to make these delicate observations.

 Finding the Binary Stars To Make Calculations of Stellar Masses

 Some astronomers specialized in finding binary star systems whose measurements could be made with some degree of accuracy.
 One such astronomer was Robert Grant Aitken, who worked at the Lick Observatory.
 He was very successful in finding these stars, and by 1915 he had discovered 3100 new binary stars.